 Then followed a period of the latter part of the "Middle Ages," known as the "Renaissance" (a French word meaning "new birth").
-This is birth, or revival, of intellectual matters.
+This is a period of about 355 years.
+There was a new birth, or revival, of intellectual matters.
 Universities and schools sprang up, the printing-press was invented, and books were printed.
 Learning was the result!
 All this led to the Reformation.
-Such leaders began to spring up as Martin Luther of Germany, John Wycliff of England, John Huss of Bohemia, Desiderius Erasmus of Holland, and Ulrich Zwingli and John Calvin of Switzerland. and John Knox of Scotland.
+Such leaders began to spring up as Martin Luther of Germany, John Wycliff of England, John Huss of Bohemia, Desiderius Erasmus of Holland, and Ulrich Zwingli and John Calvin of Switzerland, and John Knox of Scotland.